Preproposal statement of inquiry was filed as WSR 06-12-024.

-Purpose of the Proposal and Its Anticipated Effects, Including Any Changes in Existing Rules: Western Washington University proposes amendments to bicycle rules to provide updated and clear guidance for students, faculty, staff, and guests.
+Purpose of the Proposal and Its Anticipated Effects, Including Any Changes in Existing Rules: Western Washington University proposes amendments to the skateboard and skate rules to provide updated and clear guidance for students, faculty, staff, and guests.
+A significant change has been made to the rules that acknowledge skateboards, foot scooters, skates, and other similar devices as sustainable forms of transportation.
 The amended rules provide clear guidelines for operation on campus and allowable speeds on campus.
-The rules also provide for walk zones where riders are required to dismount from their bicycles.
+The rules also provide for walk zones where riders are required to dismount from their skateboards.

 Statutory Authority for Adoption: RCW 28B.35.120(12).

 Rule is not necessitated by federal law, federal or state court decision.

 Name of Agency Personnel Responsible for Drafting: Gayle Shipley, Director, Environmental Health and Safety, and Public Safety Personnel, 516 High Street, Bellingham, WA, (360) 650-6512; Implementation: Randy Stegmeier, Chief of WWU Police and Director of Public Safety, 516 High Street, Bellingham, WA, (360) 650-3555; and Enforcement: Kathy Wetherell, Interim Vice-President for Business and Financial Affairs, 516 High Street, Bellingham, WA, (360) 650-3180.